All units are 64 Pads MIDI controller and compatible with Windows, Mac OS and iOS devices. They all include Ableton Live Lite.

 Launchpad Mini vs Launchpad MkII

-The Launchpad Mini and Launchpad are all USB bus-powered units.
-The user only needs to connect it to the computer to sufficiently power the unit.
+The Launchpad Mini and Launchpad MKII are all USB bus-powered units which means they can be powered just from the USB connection.
 Note for iOS connectivity, the powering of the Launchpad MkII will require a powered USB hub.

 For the connection, the Launchpad Mini uses the micro USB connector and Launchpad Mk2 uses a type B port.
 Both devices will include a cable to connect to USB Type A ports.
 For more information on ports, please see our article here